 How to get around in bus

-Córdoba’s city buses usually run between 6 am and 11.00 pm.
-On Saturdays and Sundays they start 30 or 60 minutes later.
+• Córdoba’s city buses usually run between 6 am and 11.00 pm.
+On Saturdays and Sundays, most lines start half an hour earlier and end 30 to 60 minutes later than their regular schedule.
 More information

-There is a bus from Cordoba to Medina Azahara, with daily departures between Tuesday and Sunday at 10:00 a.m. and at 10.45 a.m.
-On Fridays and Saturdays, it also leaves in the afternoon at 5:00 p.m.
+• There is a bus from Córdoba to Medina Azahara, with daily departures from Tuesday to Sunday at 10:00 a.m. and 10:45 a.m.
+Additional services are usually organised on weekends and holidays.
 More information

 How to get around in other means of transport

-An unusual way to see Cordoba is from a horse-drawn carriage.
+• An original way to see Cordoba is from a horse-drawn carriage.
 You can find these opposite the Mosque-Cathedral, next to the Alcázar de los Reyes Cristianos, and at the Glorieta de la Cruz Roja (Red Cross roundabout).
+More information

 Shows, festivals, sports...